DaniilPerepelitsa/full-stack-test/test/README.md

 After clicking this button, all the results that best match your search criteria will appear on page.

+You can also click on the post and go to view.

 Also, all posts results returned with pagination for convenience of use.